makrai/notes/cummins18-speech-health.md

-* reason for focusing this review on the ComParE and AVEC challenges is the presence of a transparent baseline system and associated scoring metrics This property enables the use of straightforward comparisons to assess improvements, if any, offered through new approaches.
-However, aside from
+* reason for focusing this review on the ComParE and AVEC challenges is the presence of a transparent baseline system and associated scoring metrics
+  * This property enables the use of straightforward comparisons to assess improvements, if any, offered through new approaches
   * hE no strict rule as to what constitutes a ‘good’ system performance
   * larger scale studies, potentially undertaken as part of a clinical trail, are required to establish what constitutes system performances suitable